NextCenturyCorporation/mcs-pipeline/README.md

 * In the autoscaler/ray_MODULE_aws.yaml file you plan to use, add your initials or personal ID to the cluster name just so its easier to track in AWS.

-* Be sure to stop your cluster and/or terminate the AWS instances when you are done
+* Be sure to stop your cluster and/or terminate the AWS instances when you are done.

-* Know if/where your results will be upload to avoid conflicts:
+* Know if/where your results will be uploaded to avoid conflicts:
-  * Files are only uploaded if the MCS config (configs/mcs_config_MODULE_METADATA.ini) has 'evalution=true'
+  * Results are only uploaded if the MCS config (configs/mcs_config_MODULE_METADATA.ini) has 'evalution=true'
   * Setting the s3_folder to have a suffix of -test is a good idea.
-I.E. s3_folder=eval-35-test will
+I.E. s3_folder=eval-35-test
   * The S3 file names are generated partially by the 'team' and 'evaluation_name' properties.
 Prefixing 'evaluation_name' with your initials or a personal ID can make it easier to find your files in S3.
 I.E evaluation_name=kdrumm-eval375

 #### Commands